epsilon-phase/Symmetricality/README.md

 5) ramp
 6) channel

-These glyphs are colorizes by replacing the color white in the texture during runtime, so multiple colors are allowed.
+These glyphs are colorized by replacing the color white in the texture during runtime, so the interface retains the custom colors when using the designation texture.

 Buildings are significantly more complex